Sunil-nith/Web_Scraping_Flipkart_Product_Data/README.md

 5. This script will scrape product data from the specified number of pages and save the basic product data (name, price, URL) to a CSV file named Products_1.csv.
 6. Now Open the web_scraping_2.py file.
 7. Run the web_scraping_2.py script using Python.
-8. The script will read the basic product data from the  Products_1.csv file, visit each product URL, fetch additional product details (e.g., description, ASIN, manufacturer), and update the CSV file with the additional information to a CSV file named Product_2.csv
+8. The script will read the basic product data from the  Products_1.csv file, visit each product URL, fetch additional product details (e.g., description, FSN, manufacturer), and update the CSV file with the additional information to a CSV file named Product_2.csv

 ## Contributing